fMRI-ugent/Power-analysis-for-fMRI-studies/README.md

 ## A useful webpage where a list of online tools and more material about the topic is collected.
 Interesting [webpage](https://brainpower.readthedocs.io/en/latest/) on power calculation for brain studies

+@@ Created by Stefania Mattioni.
+You can contact me at stefania.mattioni@ugent.be for any questions.
+Please also let me know if you have any additional information to add to the list.@@